marxanweb/general/documentation/docs_user.md

 <img src='images/tab_features.png' title='Feature tab' class='docsImage'>

-The target icon shows the target that has been set for that particular feature and its color reflects the status of the feature't target that is met.
+The target icon shows the target that has been set for that particular feature and its color reflects the status of the features target.
 If the project has been run and the target has been achieved for the feature then it is white.
 If the target has not been achieved it is shown in pink.

 The status bar shows a scale from 0 to 100% which reflects the percentage of the target acheived (in blue) relative to the amount set (in grey).
 If there is a target shortfall for a feature, the target icon will be pink.